fidwell/scRYMble/README.md

 ![image](https://github.com/user-attachments/assets/ba979199-64de-47cd-9356-8368b5e3f9aa)

 Fill in your last.fm username and password.
+(Your credentials are remembered between visits, and your password is stored locally only hashed, never in plain text.)
 You can also check and uncheck tracks you wish to scrobble or ignore.

-### Scrobble in real time
+### Scrobble in real-time

-If you want the page to scrobble along with you as you listen, click the "Scrobble in real time" button. scRYMble will start a timer for each track based on the listed duration, and submit the scrobble when the time is up.
+If you want the page to scrobble along with you as you listen, click the "Scrobble in real-time" button. scRYMble will start a timer for each track based on the listed duration, and submit the scrobble when the time is up.
 (If no duration is listed, a default of 3 minutes is used.)

 ### Scrobble a previous play

-If you already finished listening to the release, click the "Scrobble in real time" button.
+If you already finished listening to the release, click the "Scrobble a previous play" button.
 You can then enter how long ago, in hours, you listened to the release. scRYMble will then submit all checked tracks in a batch.
 (You can submit fractional hours, too; for example, enter `0.5` for half an hour ago.)

 ## About